mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 WABWE-EBTA-PASEB The wabwe-ebta-paseb is a large predatory molluscoid that dwells in the shallow waters found around the mangrove-like trees that grow in the swamps of Marhaban.
 The creature is sessile as an adult, unable to move once it has grown out of its motile juvenile stage.

 To the casual observer, a wabwe-ebta-paseb resembles nothing more than the roots of a rotted wabwebaba tree, jutting out of the water.
-In reality, the roots are the camouflaged extension of the wabwe- ebta-paseb's shell, composed of calcium carbonate and silicates.
+In reality, the roots are the camouflaged extension of the wabwe-ebta-paseb's shell, composed of calcium carbonate and silicates.
 The majority of the creature resides below the surface of the water with only its open mouth exposed but hidden within the root-like structures of its shell.
 The heavily toothed maw is surrounded by a dozen eyes.
 The rest of its body is held secure in the mud by deeply entrenched tentacles.

 The wabwe-ebta-paseb is an ambush hunter, waiting for prey to enter the confines of its disguised shell before snapping shut its jaws and most often swallowing prey whole.
 Once a wabwe-ebta-paseb has bitten prey it will not let go, requiring the creature to be killed to release its grip.
 Wabwe-ebta-paseb show no fear and will attack anything that stumbles within reach.